 With the following commands for VBoxManage modifyvm you can configure a machine to be a target for teleporting.
-See chapter 7.2, Teleporting, page 112 for an introduction.
+See chapter 7.2, Teleporting, page 114 for an introduction.

-- --teleporter on off: With this setting you turn on or off whether a machine waits for a teleporting request to come in on the network when it is started.
-If "on", when the machine is started, it does not boot the virtual machine as it would normally; instead, it then waits for a teleporting request to come in on the port and address listed with the next two parameters. - --teleporterport <port>, --teleporteraddress <address>: these must be used with -teleporter and tell the virtual machine on which port and address it should listen for a teleporting request from another virtual machine. <port> can be any free TCP/IP port number (e.g. 6000); <address> can be any IP address or hostname and specifies the TCP/IP socket to bind to.
-The default is "0.0.0.0", which means any address. - --teleporterpassword <password>: if this optional argument is given, then the teleporting request will only succeed if the source machine specifies the same password as the one given with this command. - --teleporterpasswordfile <password>: if this optional argument is given, then the teleporting request will only succeed if the source machine specifies the same password as the one specified in the file give with this command.
-Use stdin to read the password from stdin. - --cpuid <leaf> <eax> <ebx> <ecx> <edx>: Advanced users can use this command before a teleporting operation to restrict the virtual CPU capabilities that VirtualBox presents to the guest operating system.
+- --teleporter on off: This setting enables/disables the teleporter feature whereby when the machine is started, it waits to receive a teleporting request from the network instead of booting normally; teleporting requests are received on the port and address specified using the following two parameters. - --teleporterport <port>, --teleporteraddress <address>: these settings must be used with -teleporter and they specify the port and address the virtual machine should listen to to receive a teleporting request sent from another virtual machine. <port> can be any free TCP/IP port number (e.g. 6000); <address> can be any IP address or hostname and specifies the TCP/IP socket to bind to.
+The default is "0.0.0.0", which means any address. - --teleporterpassword <password>: if this optional setting is given, then the teleporting request will only succeed if the source machine specifies the same password as the one given with this command. - --teleporterpasswordfile <password>: if this optional setting is given, then the teleporting request will only succeed if the source machine specifies the same password as the one specified in the file give with this command.
+Use stdin to read the password from stdin. - --cpuid <leaf> <eax> <ebx> <ecx> <edx>: Advanced users can use this setting before a teleporting operation to restrict the virtual CPU capabilities that VirtualBox presents to the guest operating system.
 This must be run on both the source and the target machines involved in the teleporting and will then modify what the guest sees when it executes the CPUID machine instruction.
 This might help with misbehaving applications that wrongly assume that certain CPU capabilities are present.
 The meaning of the parameters is hardware dependent; please refer to the AMD or Intel processor manuals.